odewahn/ipynb-api/README.md

-Simple command line client for the IPyhton notebook.
+Simple command line client for the IPython notebook.
 It assumes you're running a Notebook server under boot2docker, like this:

 ```
 $ docker run -it -p 8888:8888 -v $(pwd):/usr/data odewahn/ipymd